 - Anatomy and Physiology (BIO 2010 and 2020 or BIO 3300 and 3310)*

 - Abnormal Psychology (PYC 3500*)

 - Child and Adolescent Development (PYC 2850*)

 - Medical Terminology (BIO 400D)

-- Statistics Course (Business Statistics is typically not accepted)
+- Statistics Course

 You will need several letters of recommendation (3-5) for your application.
-While different schools may have different expectations for where your letters of recommendation should come from, it is usually expected to have 1-2 letters from a science course professor, 1 letter from a non-science course professor, and 1-2 letters from an occupational therapist you have worked with or shadowed under.
+While different schools may have different expectations for where your letters of recommendation should come from, it is usually expected to have 1-2 letters from a science course professor, one letter from a non-science course professor, and 1-2 letters from an occupational therapist you have worked with or shadowed under.

 Ideally, you should ask for a letter of recommendation at least 2-3 months in advance of your application deadline, although give as much time as possible.
 This way, they have adequate time to reflect upon their experience and write the best possible letter they can.
 If you are participating in an experiential role, it is suggested that you ask for a letter a month or two prior to the close of that experience.

 Carthage students usually apply to somewhere between six and eight schools in total.
 There is a financial commitment associated with application fees, so you should only apply to schools you would genuinely consider attending.